 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.

 - In the Deployment version section, click New versions available.

 Select a new version.

 If you perform a major version upgrade, the UI provides a link to our migration helper tool that helps you to determine if a direct upgrade is feasible.
-You might also want to consider our Best Practices for Major Version Upgrades and our Elastic Stack upgrade guide.
+You can also see our Elastic Stack upgrade guide.

 - Optional: Make any other changes that are needed, such as increasing the capacity or adding plugins.

 - Click Upgrade.
 The new configuration takes a few minutes to create.